jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 So it is about what happens on the inside.
 Whether something is written or read from the outside is not the issue.

 Anyway, input and output are too complicated to just wrap up the old parameter passing type stories, which depend on those terms.
-Advanced Command Topics will also do a lot with input and output.
+Advanced Command Topics might also do a lot with input and output.
 Actually, most of it is about the complexity of input and output.
 I should really save it for another project.
 One of the objectives of the project Work Out Advanced Command Topics should be to determine the exact definition of input and output and the exact definition of input and output parameters.
 I should shove it over to that project.
 I should register in the project description that determining the exact definition of input and output is one of the objectives.

-The current project will wrap up everything else about parameters.
+The current project might wrap up everything else about parameters.
 I have to clean up the objectives of the current project and create a new plan for it.
 Then I can work my way up to an end point.
 And in the next project I can just calmly look at the exact complexity of input and output.